 A VPS hosting plan involves multiple customers sharing the physical hardware, but they are not competing for the same resources, such as bandwidth and performance optimization.
 If your websites don’t need dedicated hosting plans, you may want to consider a VPS hosting plan to give you greater flexibility.
 However, it won’t offer the same level of security as dedicated hosting plans because you are still sharing the same machine with other customers.

-A dedicated server ensures great benefits for a business owner, such as greater performance resources, security, and the ability to choose their operating systems.
+A dedicated hosting server ensures great benefits for a business owner, such as greater performance resources, security, and the ability to choose their operating systems.
 However, dedicated servers also come with increased responsibility and cost.
-Let’s take a look at the pros and cons of dedicated servers now.
+Let’s take a look at the pros and cons of dedicated hosting servers now.

 Pros And Cons Of Dedicated Servers